MicrosoftDocs/architecture-center/docs/solution-ideas/articles/cognitive-search-with-skillsets-content.md

 1. Unstructured data, such as documents and images, is stored in Azure Blob Storage, from where data is ingested into Cognitive Search.
 1. The indexing process is initiated with the "Document Cracking" step, where images and text are extracted from the data, followed by by the content enrichment.
 The enrichment steps that occur in this process depend on the data and type of skills selected.
-1. [**Built-in skills**](https://docs.microsoft.com/en-us/azure/search/cognitive-search-predefined-skills) are based on Cognitive Services APIs: Computer Vision and Language Service.
-These skills enable AI enrichments such as image OCR, image analysis, text translation, entity recognition, and full-text search.
+1. [**Built-in skills**](/azure/search/cognitive-search-predefined-skills) are based on Cognitive Services APIs: Computer Vision and Language Service.
+These skills enable AI enrichments, such as image OCR, image analysis, text translation, entity recognition, and full-text search.
-1. [**Custom Skills**](https://docs.microsoft.com/en-us/azure/search/cognitive-search-custom-skill-interface) provide support to more complex scenarios, where more complex AI models or services might be required.
+1. [**Custom Skills**](/azure/search/cognitive-search-custom-skill-interface) provide support to more complex scenarios, where more complex AI models or services might be required.
 Examples of custom skills include Forms Recognizer, Azure Machine Learning models, and Azure Functions.
-1. Following the enrichment process, the indexer saves the outputs into a [**searchable index**](https://docs.microsoft.com/en-us/azure/search/search-what-is-an-index).
-This index contains the enriched and indexed documents, and is used for full text search and other query forms.
+1. Following the enrichment process, the indexer saves the outputs into a [**searchable index**](/azure/search/search-what-is-an-index).
+This index contains the enriched and indexed documents, and it's used for full text search and other query forms.
-1. Additionally, the enriched documents can also be projected into a [**knowledge store**](https://docs.microsoft.com/en-us/azure/search/knowledge-store-concept-intro), which can be used for downstream apps like knowledge mining or data science.
+1. Additionally, the enriched documents can also be projected into a [**knowledge store**](/azure/search/knowledge-store-concept-intro), which can be used for downstream apps, like knowledge mining or data science.
 1. The search index can be queried to access the enriched content.
-The index supports custom analyzers, fuzzy search queries, filters and scoring profile to tune search relevance.
+The index supports custom analyzers, fuzzy search queries, filters, and a scoring profile to tune search relevance.
 1. Access to the knowledge store can be achieved by any application that connects to Blob Storage or to Table Storage.

 ### Components